corvis/homeassistant_ajax_security/README.md

 # HomeAssistant AjaxSecurity Bridge

+***DISCLAIMER: This component is under active development stage now.
+There are no any stable release yet, so please do not use it in your installation unless you are not developer who would like to contribute into module***

 Bridge between [ajax security modules](https://ajax.systems/) and [Home Assistant](https://www.home-assistant.io/).
 The modules connects to the home assistant instance via [UART Bridge](https://ajax.systems/products/uartbridge/) which provides [Jeweller](https://ajax.systems/jeweller/)(native ajax radio protocol) <> UART interface.
 In order to connect bridge to home assistant USB-UART adaptor is required.
 Please avoid super low-cost chineese adaptors as they are extreamly unstables.